Lino-DC/DevSecOps/README.md

 ![Roadmap](./DevSecOps.png)

 ## 🔩 Tools
 Spending the time on applying DevSecOps searching, comparing, and making decisions about tools can be daunting.
-The tools listed here is a good starting point to help and assist and reduce unnecessary time and apply them quickly :sunglasses:
+The tools listed here is a good starting point to help and assist and reduce unnecessary time and to apply them quickly :sunglasses:

 Open https://github.com/Lino-DC/DevSecOps/blob/main/tools/README.md